 Following the awarding of his PhD in 2015, in 2017 Ray won a prestigious National Health and Medical Research Council Fellowship, to investigate and address the problem of too much medicine and overdiagnosis.
 Together with colleagues from around the globe he also initiated the successful series of the Preventing Overdiagnosis international scientific conferences, which have been co-sponsored by the WHO, and he was a member of the scientific program committee helping to organise the conference, until 2020.

-Ray recently hosted a series of podcasts from Cochrane Australia, called The Recommended Dose, featuring conversations with some of the world’s big thinkers in healthcare.
-In late 2021, he co-hosted a new podcast series with Cochrane Sustainable Healthcare and The BMJ.
+Ray has hosted a series of podcasts from Cochrane Australia, called The Recommended Dose, featuring conversations with some of the world’s big thinkers in healthcare.
+In late 2021, he co-hosted a podcast series with Cochrane Sustainable Healthcare and The BMJ.

 In early 2022 he enrolled in a TAFE Certificate III course in Conservation and Ecosystem Management, in order to learn more about, and work within, the world of ecological restoration.

-Ray is an honorary adjunct Assistant Professor at Bond University’s Institute for Evidence-Based Healthcare, and Adjunct Associate Professor at the University of Sydney.
-He has also been a conjoint lecturer at the University of Newcastle, in Australia.
+Ray is an honorary Assistant Professor at Bond University’s Institute for Evidence-Based Healthcare, and has been an Adjunct Associate Professor at the University of Sydney and a conjoint lecturer at the University of Newcastle, in Australia.

 Apologies if any of the older links on this site no longer work.
 Copyright for this website belongs to Ray Moynihan. © 2010 by Ray Moynihan